Route 66 from Santa Fe thru Albuquerque to Gallup, NM

 In 1932 Route 66 was moved about three miles to the east near the current route of Interstate 25.

-View from the top looking south (left) and from the bottom looking north (right)
+View from the top of the mesa looking south (left) and from the bottom looking north (right)

 The "Big Cut" on Route 66